SteveVanOpstal/uberall_api/doc/DashboardApi.md

 // uncomment below to setup prefix (e.g. Bearer) for API key, if needed
 //defaultApiClient.getAuthentication<ApiKeyAuth>('accessToken').apiKeyPrefix = 'Bearer';

-final api_instance = DashboardApi();
+final api = Openapi().getDashboardApi();
-final businessIds = []; // List<int> | The ids of the businesses you want customer feedback by period for final locationIds = []; // List<int> | The ids of the locations you want customer feedback by period data for final textFilter = Berlin; // String | Filter locations to get customer feedback by period for by name, zip, street, city, label final type = type_example; // String | The directory you want customer feedback by period data for final startDate = 2013-10-20; // DateTime | The start date final endDate = 2013-10-20; // DateTime | The end date final group = group_example; // String | How to group the results, one of: DAY, WEEK, MONTH, YEAR
+final BuiltList<int> businessIds = ; // BuiltList<int> | The ids of the businesses you want customer feedback by period for final BuiltList<int> locationIds = ; // BuiltList<int> | The ids of the locations you want customer feedback by period data for final String textFilter = Berlin; // String | Filter locations to get customer feedback by period for by name, zip, street, city, label final String type = type_example; // String | The directory you want customer feedback by period data for final Date startDate = 2013-10-20; // Date | The start date final Date endDate = 2013-10-20; // Date | The end date final String group = group_example; // String | How to group the results, one of: DAY, WEEK, MONTH, YEAR

 try {
-    final result = api_instance.getDashboardCustomerFeedbackByPeriod(businessIds, locationIds, textFilter, type, startDate, endDate, group);
+    final response = api.getDashboardCustomerFeedbackByPeriod(businessIds, locationIds, textFilter, type, startDate, endDate, group);
-    print(result);
+    print(response);
-} catch (e) {
+} catch on DioException (e) {
     print('Exception when calling DashboardApi->getDashboardCustomerFeedbackByPeriod: $e\n');
 }
 ```